-1. Implement the revised Institutional Planning and Budget Development Process during the 2007-2008 academic to ensure the 2008-2009 adopted budget supports the institutional mission, goals, and planning agendas.
-(III.D.1.a.)
+- 2. Implement the revised Institutional Planning and Budget Development Process during the 2007-2008 academic year to ensure - a. institutional planning is based on a realistic assessment of resource availability and the development of financial resources.
+(III.D.1.b.) - b. the 2008-2009 adopted budget allows for all constituencies to have appropriate opportunities to participate in its development.
+(III.D.1.d.)